priyavrat-misra/personal-website/content/blog/hello-world.md

 ---
-title: "Overengineering \"Hello, World!\"."
+title: "Overengineering \"Hello, World!\""
 date: 2022-06-16T12:30:21+05:30
-description: "Not for the faint of heart."
+description: "Octal and Hexadecimal escape sequences in C++."
 tags: ["c++", "programming"]
 ---

+A word of warning, this article is not for the faint of heart.
 ```cpp
 #include <iostream>
 using namespace std;